Entecavir (Monograph)

 Warnings

-Severe acute exacerbations of hepatitis reported following discontinuance of HBV therapy, including entecavir.
+Severe acute exacerbations of HBV reported following discontinuance of anti-HBV therapy, including entecavir.

-Exacerbations of hepatitis or ALT flare (e.g. ALT elevations ≥10 times ULN and ≥2 times baseline) reported in 2, 8, or 12% of nucleoside-naive HBeAg-positive patients, nucleoside-naive HBeAg-negative patients, or lamivudine-refractory patients, respectively, following discontinuance of entecavir.
+Exacerbations of hepatitis or ALT flare (e.g., ALT elevations >10 times ULN and >2 times reference level [minimum of the baseline concentration or last measurement at the end of dosing]) reported in 2, 8, or 12% of nucleoside-naïve HBeAg-positive patients, nucleoside-naïve HBeAg-negative patients, or lamivudine-refractory patients, respectively, following discontinuance of entecavir.
 Median time to exacerbations of hepatitis was 23 weeks.

-Exacerbations of hepatitis also reported during entecavir treatment, but generally resolved with continued therapy.
+Exacerbations of hepatitis also reported during entecavir treatment of HBV, but generally resolved with continued therapy.

-Closely monitor hepatic function with both clinical and laboratory follow-up for at least several months after entecavir discontinued.
-If appropriate, resumption of HBV therapy may be warranted.
+Closely monitor hepatic function with both clinical and laboratory follow-up for at least several months after entecavir is discontinued.
+If appropriate, resumption of anti-HBV therapy may be warranted.
+(See Boxed Warning.)

-Offer HIV testing to all patients prior to entecavir therapy.
+Offer HIV testing to all patients prior to initiating entecavir therapy.

 Lactic Acidosis and Severe Hepatomegaly with Steatosis